MaximRouiller/blog.decayingcode.com/source/_posts/contributing-to-open-source-my-first-roslyn-pull-request-fixing-the-bug.md

 ### Help.
 Please?

 That's where Sam really helped me.
 It's how it should be in any open source project.
-Sam [pointed me in the right direction](https://github.com/dotnet/roslyn/issues/18391#issuecomment-291164250) and while I was trying to understand the code and find a fix.
+Sam [pointed me in the right direction](https://github.com/dotnet/roslyn/issues/18391#issuecomment-291164250) while I was trying to understand the code and find a fix.

 ### The problematic code